 Spanish NIE numbers

-Although you do not need a visa to enter Spain, you will need to obtain a NIE number upon your arrival.
+You will need to obtain a NIE number upon your arrival in Spain.
 A NIE is a tax identification number issued by the National Police of Spain.
 It is a legal requirement in Spain for anyone who is working, wants to open a bank account or buying/ selling a property or car.
 In fact, it is generally used as a means of identification (although it has no photo id).

 To get your number, you’ll need to go to the Comisaria General de Extranjeria.
 Unfortunately, they’re not in every town but The Policia Nacional website has the addresses; even if you don’t read Spanish it’s not hard to use.
 Click on the province where you live and the addresses of the Comisaria General de Extranjeria will come up for you to find your nearest office.